polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 * Bob has added the `--bootnodes` flag and specified a single boot node, namely Alice's.
 He must correctly specify these three pieces of information which Alice can supply for him.
   * Alice's IP Address, in the form `127.0.0.1`
   * Alice's Port, probably `30333`
-  * Alice's node ID, copied from her log output. (`QmZbVTa3n3CJUDMYCDqGPpDGwMmQJBkyGc5gRGkmYw88Pp` in the example output above.)
+  * Alice's Peer ID, copied from the log output. (`QmViTYm8Yr4yneyRGov9L87vLeVLoySFduVRNQ1d33WdXN` in the example output above.)

 If all is going well, after a few seconds, the nodes should peer together and start producing blocks.